On the van der Waals interaction between a molecule and a half-infinite plate: Proof of Theorem

-In the rest of the proof we identify $H$ with $HQ_N$.
-That $E$ is in the discrete spectrum of $H$ can be proven similarly as in the case of the hydrogen atom.
+can be proven similarly as in the case of the hydrogen atom with an HVZ type argument.
 We will use, however, a faster argument relying on \eqref{IMSboundmol}.
-If $E$ were in the essential spectrum of $H$, then by Lemma \ref{lemma} there would exist a Weyl sequence $\psi_n$ for $H$ and $E$.
+If $E$ were in the essential spectrum of $H$, then there would exist a Weyl sequence $\psi_n$ for $H$ and $E$.
 In particular, we would have

 Since $P$ is a finite rank orthogonal projection, hence compact, and $\psi_n \rightarrow 0$ weakly, this implies $P \psi_n \rightarrow 0$ and since the operator $HP$ is also bounded we would also have $H P \psi_n \rightarrow 0$ strongly.
 But this together with \eqref{weylseq} would give $\|P^\bot \psi_n\| \rightarrow 1$ and